amazon-connect/amazon-connect-salesforce-cti/lightning/04 Configuring and Using AWS Serverless Application Repository for Salesforce Features/04 Contact Channel Analytics.md

 7. Select "Add Assignments".
 Add the users that should have access to the audio recordings and select "assign".

 <img src="../media/image279.png" />

-<h3 class="toc">Call Recording Import</h3>

-You can import Call Recordings into your Salesforce Org.
-This allows for easy access to the recordings from within Salesforce and can be used in conjunction with the other contact channel analytics features to provide a complete view of the customer interaction.

-The import of call recordings is not required to activate the other contact channel analytics features.
-Additionally, the import will consume storage in your Salesforce Org, approximately 2MB per minute.

-Once enabled during the AWS Serverless Application Repository for Salesforce, recording import is activated on a call by call basis by adding a specific contact attribute.
-This attribute is used during Contact Trace Record processing to trigger the call import.

-NOTE: After Call Work time is a part of the Contact Trace Record.
-As such, CTRs are not generated until the agent leaves the after call work state.
-If you are not seeing a recording import, please make sure the agent has completed the call and left the after call work state.

 <h4 class="toc">Enabling call recording import</h4>